portsentry/portsentry/docs/HOWTO-Use.md

-# Howto Install and Setup Guide
+# Installation and Initial Setup Guide

 ## Choosing a Deployment Method

 Portsentry is available on Linux, OpenBSD, NetBSD and FreeBSD.
-The [../README](README.md) file lists the installation options for the various distributions and/or operating systems
+The [README](../README.md) file lists the installation options for the various distributions and/or operating systems

 ## Setup